FaserF/hassio-addons/netboot-xyz/DOCS.md

 ### Requirements

-> ⚠️ **Important**: This add-on requires **Protection mode** to be **disabled** because it needs full network access for PXE/DHCP functionality.
-The add-on will fail to start if protection mode is enabled.
+> ⚠️ **Important**: this app requires **Protection mode** to be **disabled** because it needs full network access for PXE/DHCP functionality.
+The app will fail to start if protection mode is enabled.

 ## 📂 Folder Usage

 - `/media`: Used for storing boot images and configuration files.
 Path and config path are configurable via options:
   - `path`: `/media/netboot/image` (Location for bootable ISOs/images)
   - `path_config`: `/media/netboot/config` (Location for menu and instance configuration)
-- `/data`: Used internally by the add-on for persistent meta-data storage.
+- `/data`: Used internally by the app for persistent meta-data storage.

 ## ⚠️ Secure Boot